 I am in the office four days a week.
 I do not see patients on Tuesdays.

 Payment is due at the time of service unless other arrangements have been made.
-I accept VISA/Mastercard, checks or cash.
+I accept VISA/Mastercard, checks or cash, or PayPal.

 I do not bill third party payors such as insurance companies or government programs (Medicare or MediCal).
 I will provide you with a statement that you may submit to your insurer for out of network reimbursement.
 Statements include all relevant information required for reimbursement including my tax ID number, ICD-10 diagnostic code and CPT procedure code.

 I maintain confidential records and will not release information to anyone without patient or parent/guardian consent.

 I work with a web-based practice management program and prescribe medications electronically.
 I have careful procedures in place to ensure the physical and digital safety of your personal health information.

 When you come in for your initial appointment you will be asked to review and sign this: Practice Policies (PDF).

 This document outlines Privacy Practices: Notice of Privacy Policies (PDF).

 I require 24 hours notice of cancellation or will bill the full fee for the missed appointment.
 I make exceptions only for serious medical emergencies.
 Missed initial evaluations will be rescheduled upon receipt of payment for both the missed appointment plus the evaluation fee.